EmmaGrassi/resumator/doc/building.md

 ## Install Requirements

-These are the mimimum versions of the required software:
+These are the minimum versions of the required software:

 * JDK    8
 * Maven  3.1